 Our Oncology Dietitian Nutritionists are board-certified and trained in oncology nutrition.
 They provide evidence-based recommendations that are proven by scientific research and clinical experience.
 Education and support are provided to help prevent treatment delays and decrease side effects from treatment.
 Individual counseling is offered during treatment and continues until a return to improved health is assured.
 Personalized food and supplement recommendations are provided to correct nutritional deficiencies and help enhance nutritional health and well being.
 Once treatment for cancer is complete, our nutrition experts can recommend personalized food choices that will support treatment outcomes, enhance the quality of life, and decrease the risk of disease recurrence.

 Dietitians conduct monthly oncology nutrition seminars, in addition to scheduled nutrition counseling, as a way to educate cancer patients about ways to use the power of food and nutrition during and after their treatments.
 Individuals currently in treatment or within one year of their last treatment may receive nutrition counseling free-of-charge.
 Call (805) 879-5652 for more information.
-A schedule of upcoming seminars can be found on the Ridley-Tree Cancer Center online calendar.
+A schedule of upcoming seminars can be found on the RIdley-Tree Cancer Center calendar.

 Eating Well During and After Treatment

 American Cancer Society Director of Nutrition and Physical Activity Colleen Doyle, MS, RD, explains why eating well and maintaining a healthy weight, while recommended for everyone, is especially important for cancer survivors.

 MGHCancerCenter - Fighting Cancer with Your Fork: Mindful Eating